vijethpoojary/Hello-Health/README.md

       ${{ env.ECR_URI }}:${{ env.COMMIT_SHA }}
     build-args: |
       GIT_SHA=${{ env.COMMIT_SHA }}
-                (Builds the Docker image for the service.
-                 Tags the image with latest and the current commit SHA for versioning.
-                 Pushes the image to Amazon ECR.
-                 Passes the commit SHA as a build argument to embed in the app for /health endpoint.)
+                ***Builds the Docker image for the service.Tags the image with latest and the current commit SHA for versioning.Pushes the image to Amazon ECR.Passes the commit SHA as a                    build argument to embed in the app for /health endpoint.***

 - name: Wait for App Runner service to be RUNNING
   run: |